ndirituart/ndirituart/README.md

-- 👋 Hi, I’m @ndirituart
+- 👋 Hi, I’m Patience Njeri Ndiritu
 - 👀 I’m interested in coding, sciences, poetry and paintings
-- 🌱 I’m currently learning BS Applied Computer Science
+- 🌱 I done with my BSc. of Applied Computer Science at Daystar University
 - 💞️ I’m looking to collaborate on back end coding as I keep learning
 - 📫 How to reach me EMAIL ndiritupatience002@gmail.com
 I love playing and watching hockey